 When planning a beach vacation, it’s important to look for a place that has a private beach, in order to dodge the masses of families lining the water.
 Remote beaches with fewer facilities are more likely to put families off - so the more idyllic the better.

-Tourist attractions and excursions
+Adult tourist attractions and excursions

 When it comes to sightseeing, retail therapy and cultural activities: choose places and excursions that will attract a more mature crowd.
 Art galleries, hiking expeditions, boutique shopping and yoga classes are less likely to appeal to the families in search of fun and affordable activities like water parks and animal attractions.

-Restaurants and dining
+Restaurants and dining with no kids

 You may have booked the perfect adult-only hotel, but when it comes to wining and dining venturing out to find a child-free restaurant might prove a little more difficult.
 But there are few general rules of thumb that may help.
 Avoid heading out to dinner early – families will be looking to eat early evening so head out a little later to avoid the crowds.
 Large busy restaurants with multiple cuisines and buffet style restaurants are a no go – they tend to attract families on a budget, feeding on mass.
 Seek more exquisite, fine dining restaurants that offer one cuisine – you’ll be able to enjoy your glass of vino in peace!
 It’s also worthwhile doing your research as restaurants off the beaten track are also less likely to attract the crowds.